-Many people who have to pay rent or rates for their home and are on a low income can make a claim for housing benefit.
-However, there are some groups of people who are excluded from housing benefit.
+Many people who have to pay rent or rates for their home and are on a low income can make a claim for Universal Credit or Housing Benefit.

 - tenants who live with their landlord, where the landlord is a close relative or the partner of a close relative

 - tenants who are responsible for their landlord's child

 - full time students, unless they are disabled or have dependent children

 - some people who are subject to immigration control or EEA nationals who do not meet the necessary residential requirements

 - people living in care or residential homes.

 The benefits agency might refuse a claim for help with rent if they believe that the tenancy was only set up in order to take advantage of the benefits system.
 This is known as a "contrived tenancy".